-They are backward compatible with USB 3.0 and USB 2.0, and they support Type A, B, and C type connectors, along with the less popular Micro B connector.
+They are backward compatible with USB 3.0 and USB 2.0, and they support Type A, B, and C type connectors, along with the less widespread Micro B connector.

-The only thing that’s quite nasty is the nomenclature:
+The only quite thing nasty is the terminology:

 There are only iterations of USB between USB 2.0 and USB 3.2, but we have more than two terms that we use here.
 We can either make the distinction between USB 3.0 and USB 3.1 or between USB 3.1 Gen 1 and USB 3.1 Gen 2 (in which case, USB 3.0 doesn’t exist).